MarceauKa/laravel-crudable/docs/beginner_guide.md

 # Beginner Guide - Step by Step

 This guide is for beginners, we'll see the installation process from Laravel 5.3 Installation to our first entry creation.
+It's also available as a [3 minutes video guide](https://youtu.be/Cb8ext3G8E0).

 ## Summary